Charter Schools in Massachusetts

 Charter schools operate with considerably more independence than traditional public schools.
 However, Massachusetts has two kinds of charter schools - Commonwealth Charters and Horace Mann Charters.
-Horace Mann charter schools differ from Commonwealth charter schools as they must be located within a school district.
+Horace Mann charter schools differ from Commonwealth charter schools as they must be located within a school district, and are usually converted from public schools.

-In Massachusetts, tuition payments are determined largely by the average per-pupil expenditure in sending districts.
-Not surprisingly, therefore, public school districts are concerned about the revenue lost when their students enroll in charter schools.
+"In Massachusetts, [...], tuition payments are determined largely by average per-pupil expenditure in sending districts.
+Not surprisingly, therefore, public school districts are concerned about the revenue lost when their students enroll in charter schools."

 There are 78 charter schools operating in the Commonwealth of Massachusetts during the 2021–2022 academic year.
-Individual school profiles are available at the Massachusetts Department of Elementary and Secondary Education.In 2015, 40,200 students were enrolled in Massachusetts charter schools representing 4.5% of the total public school enrollment, with another 32,600 students on wait lists to attend one.
+Individual school profiles are available at the Massachusetts Department of Elementary and Secondary Education.
+In the 2015–2016 school year, 40,200 students were enrolled in Massachusetts charter schools representing 4.2% of the total public school enrollment, with another 32,600 students on the initial waitlist for 2016–2017.

 Charter school accountability

-The state Charter School Office reviews and makes recommendations on charter applications, reviews the performance of existing charter schools, and decides whether charters should be renewed.
+"The state Charter School Office reviews and makes recommendations on charter applications, reviews the performance of existing charter schools, and decides whether charters should be renewed.
 Charter schools are held accountable via annual reports, financial audits, and site visits, and are required to file for renewal every five years.
 Renewal applications must show that a school's academic program is successful, that the school is a viable organization, and that it has been faithful to its charter.
 Since 1994, the state has received a total of 350 charter applications and has granted 76.
-Nine of the 76 Massachusetts charters ever granted were surrendered or revoked as of 2009.
+[Nine] of the 76 Massachusetts charters ever granted were surrendered or revoked [as of 2009]".

 Approval process

-The Massachusetts charter school law states that any person, group, or entity may apply for a public school charter, with the exception of for-profit companies and private schools.
+"The Massachusetts charter school law states that any person, group, or entity may apply for a public school charter, with the exception of for-profit companies and private schools.
 In applying for a charter, the school's founders must submit an application detailing why the school should be granted a charter.
 The application details must include the school's vision, educational philosophy, curriculum, assessment plans, structure, governance, management, facilities, transportation, and student population, including its plans for serving special student groups.
 The final application is followed by intensive reviews from a state panel and the local school district, as well as public hearings and interviews with the applicants and the school's proposed board of trustees.
-After gathering feedback and documentation from all parties, the Commissioner of Education makes recommendations to the Board of Education, which makes the final decision.
+After gathering feedback and documentation from all parties, the Commissioner of Education makes recommendations to the Board of Education, which makes the final decision."